Download eBooks & Wiring Diagrams (FREE)

 This is because watts = volts x amps.

-As volts go down, amps must go up if wattage is to be equal.
+As volts go down, Amps must go up if wattage is to be equal.

 2. Max Inverter Rating Of 3000W